Traditional Southern Hoppin John Recipe

 Located in the Lowcountry of South Carolina, the region east of the sand hills to the coast, Folly Beach is where I spent much time and most of my holidays as a child.
 My grandparents were full-time residents of the small island community just outside of Charleston, SC, and, like a magnet, it pulled us back every chance we got to steal away for a few days.

-During the holidays it was a given we would be at Folly, especially for New Years.
+During the holidays it was a given we would be at Folly, especially to celebrate the New Year.
 My Nana threw a big New Year’s Day bash every year, with a full spread of traditional southern New Year’s Day fare.
 I remember fondly the platefuls of fried hog jowls that she began frying early in the day.
 By the time the plate was piled high with the golden goodness, we could’ve completed a full triple lutz on her well oiled linoleum floor.

 The pile of hog jowls was only one of the menu items that graced the table the first day of every year.
-Collard greens and my personal favorite, Hoppin’ John, a flavorful blend of black-eyed peas and rice, accented with pork, also shared in the glory on those days.
+Collard greens and my personal favorite, Hoppin John, a flavorful blend of black-eyed peas and rice, accented with pork, also shared in the glory on those special days.